gul-e-ashmal/Shopit-Ecommerce/README.md

 This is an e-commerce store.
-That I made by taking full stack web engineer government course(nitsep).
+Developed with hands-on experience in Redux Toolkit, backend structure, error handling, and frontend file organization.
+Idea is from nitsep's(Pakistan government Institute) course.